Andrew McCutchen Player Props: Pirates vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have a 4.03 team ERA that ranks 12th across all league pitching staffs.
+- The Phillies' 4.04 team ERA ranks 12th among all league pitching staffs.

-- Phillies pitchers combine to allow the seventh-fewest home runs in baseball (112 total, 1.1 per game).
+- Phillies pitchers combine to surrender 113 home runs (1.1 per game), the sixth-fewest in the league.

-- Nola goes for his 10th win when he gets the start for the Phillies, his 22nd of the season.
-He is 9-6 with a 4.25 ERA and 133 strikeouts in 133 1/3 innings pitched.
+- The Phillies are sending Sanchez (0-3) out for his ninth start of the season.
+He is 0-3 with a 2.98 ERA and 38 strikeouts through 42 1/3 innings pitched.

-- In his last appearance on Sunday, the righty tossed seven innings against the Cleveland Guardians, giving up three earned runs while surrendering six hits.
+- In his most recent time out on Monday, the lefty threw seven innings against the Baltimore Orioles, allowing two earned runs while surrendering four hits.

+- The 26-year-old has a 2.98 ERA and 8.1 strikeouts per nine innings across eight games this season, while allowing a batting average of .219 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.